lavague-ai/LaVague/docs/index.md

 TO keep up to date with our project backlog [here](https://github.com/orgs/lavague-ai/projects/1/views/2).

-!!! warning "Disclaimer"
+!!! warning "Security warning"

-    This project executes LLM-generated code using `exec`.
+Note, this project executes LLM-generated code using `exec`.
 This is not considered a safe practice.
-We therefore recommend taking extra care when using LaVague (such as running LaVague in a sandboxed environment)!
+We therefore recommend taking extra care when using LaVague and running LaVague in a sandboxed environment!

-## Telemetry
+## 📈 Data collection

-By default LaVague records some basic anonymous values to help us gather data to build better agents and Large Action Models:
+We want to build a dataset that can be used by the AI community to build better Large Action Models for better Web aAents.
+This is why LaVague collects the following user data:

 - Version of LaVague installed
 - Code generated for each web action step